atar-axis/xpadneo/docs/README.md

 This controller uses native profile switching support (see below).

-### Xbox Series X / S Wireless controller
+### Xbox Series X|S Wireless controller

-Full support for the Xbox Series X / S controller is present including the share button.
+Full support for the Xbox Series X|S controller is present including the share button.
 This is currently mapped to keyboard event `KEY_RECORD` and may not work at all for any purpose.
 Thus, this implementation details may change during one of the next updates.
 This controller uses emulated profile switching support (see below).